December 15th, 2022 | By: Emma McGowan | Tags: Management

 Those are just some of the questions that are probably rolling around in your head, whether you’re trying to figure out your salary as the CEO, you’re trying to figure out your co-founder’s salary as they take on the CEO position, or you’re thinking of bringing in an outside hire.
 Add on location, marital status, age, savings… and the list goes on and on and on.

-Instead, I’m going to introduce to you to system I’ve named “The Goldilocks Method” for determining startup CEO salary.
+Instead, I’m going to introduce you to the system I’ve named “The Goldilocks Method” for determining startup CEO salary.
 It’ll help you figure out how much is just right for you and your company.

 Consider this: Until your company is profitable, every cent you spend comes out of your runway.
-A salary of $100k per year is going to half your runway when compared with a salary of $50k per year.
+A salary of $100k per year is going to be half your runway when compared with a salary of $50k per year.
 So unless you raise millions and millions of dollars right from launch, it’s difficult to justify a high startup CEO salary.

 So let’s set $150k as the upper limit for a startup CEO salary.
 That doesn’t mean that numbers under $150k aren’t too much, too.
 But there are other factors to consider when you’re deciding how much is just right, as we’ll cover below.